BrickCon: Private convention

 The private convention's main focus is to provide a venue for adult fans of LEGO to come together as a community and bring and display their own LEGO constructions.
 Activities at the convention include presentations, seminars, round-table discussions, contests, games, door prizes and many experiences unique to a LEGO Fan Convention.
 The full attendee receives a convention packet containing personalized bricks, a name badge, a program of activities, handouts and coupons.

 Public exhibition

 The public exhibition's main focus is to invite LEGO fans of all ages of the general public to view hundreds of hobbyist-built creations and meet their creators.
 Visitors may watch the Mindstorms robot battles or Brickfilm (a LEGO-themed film), browse and shop at various LEGO vendors, or have their kids build something in the building zone.
-Various themes on display can include castles, space ships, trains, Great Ball contraptions (GBC), pop culture and many other.
+Various themes on display can include castles, space ships, trains, Great Ball Contraptions (GBCs), pop culture and many other.